UL-SI-Program/supplemental-instruction/README.md

-# Welcome to the official website for the University of Limpopo's Supplemental Instruction (SI) Program!
+Centre for Academic Excellence | University of Limpopo

+Supplemental Instruction(SI) Programme
 ---
+We are pleased to welcome you to the Supplemental Instruction (SI) Programme — a student-driven academic support initiative offered under the Centre for Academic Excellence at the University of Limpopo.

 # Applications Are Now Open
 **Semester:** Second Semester 2025